Last revised: April 09, 2021

 - Who we disclose your information to

 - How long we keep your information for

 - Right to complain

 - Changes to this privacy statement

 Who this privacy statement applies to and what it covers

 This privacy statement applies to Deloitte LLP with registered office address at #200 – 8 Adelaide St. West, Toronto, Ontario, Canada.
 M5H 0A9, and our affiliates and related entities (“Deloitte”, “we”, “us” or “our”).

 We are committed to protecting your privacy and handling your information in an open and transparent manner.

-This privacy statement sets out how we will collect, handle, store and protect information about you when:
+This privacy statement sets out how we will access, collect, use, store, transfer, retain and protect (collectively referred to as “process”) information about you when: